Schedule for Tenure with Post-tenure Review System

-- The CRC chair submits the summary report, completed dossier, student evaluation results, colleague response forms, and faith integration paper (promotions only) to the respective dean by November 30.
+- The CRC chair submits the summary report, completed dossier, student evaluation results, colleague response forms, and faith integration paper (for the initial tenured six-year contract only) to the respective dean by November 30.
 The summary may be viewed by any member of the colleague review committee, upon request.

 The CRC chair meets with the faculty candidate for an oral summary of the faculty review by November 30.
 No individual data are revealed.

 - By December 15, the dean reviews the dossier, the summary report, student evaluation results, and the individual colleague response forms.
 The summary report and the response forms are not placed into the dossier.